Camp 2023 Starts

 Camp Gitchigomee is located on the traditional lands of Ojibwe Anishinaabe Peoples.
 All who live and work on this land have a responsibility to acknowledge and uphold the Robinson-Superior Treaty of 1850.
 Part of this acknowledgement must include crediting and honouring the many ways that Anishinaabe, Métis, and Inuit Peoples have shaped and continue to shape this land, our institutions, and our communities.
 This acknowledgment also includes understanding how the process of settler colonialism has sought to disempower these Peoples systematically, hindering them from making these valuable contributions.
 Our camp, Camp Gitchigomee, was so named after an anglicized variation of the Anishinaabemowin (Ojibwe language) word for Lake Superior which translates to “great sea” or “big water”: gichi-gami (pronounced gitchi-gami or kitchi-gami in different dialects).
 We also stand with The Anglican Church of Canada to acknowledge and condemn the role that the Anglican Church had in the cultural genocide committed through Indian Residential Schools.
 Camp Gitchigomee directors and volunteers are committed to moving forward in the spirit of reconciliation and healing based on the principles of mutual trust, respect, reciprocity, and collaboration.
 We must all work together to disband the oppressive systems that currently exist in order to build a more equitable world where Indigenous Peoples, languages, and cultural practices are rightfully honoured, cared for, and protected.

-Registration for 2023 season is not yet open
+Registration for 2023 season is now open!

 Camp: Sandstone Lake